-The Richmond Highway corridor is well-served with public transit, and the arrival of bus rapid transit will provide increased corridor mobility.
+The Richmond Highway corridor is well-served with public transit, and the arrival of bus rapid transit will provide increased make the corridor a model of urban-style mobility.
 Bus rapid transit will likely decrease auto trips and the future need for traditional parking calculations.
-Therefore, it is recommended that the county explore reduced parking ratios for affordable developments (as has been adopted in neighboring jurisdictions), or providing an incentive to produce more affordable housing in exchange for parking reductions.
+Therefore, it is recommended that the county explore providing for reduced parking ratios for affordable developments (as has been adopted in neighboring jurisdictions), or providing an incentive to produce more affordable housing in exchange for parking reductions.
 As an alternative, the county may wish to consider expanding the parking reductions available in the commercial revitalization districts to areas outside of the Richmond Highway revitalization area.